SPANDigital/presidium/docs/content/key-concepts/presidium-learning-model.md

 Small articles are advantageous because they:

 - Usually only require a single author
-- Force the author to focus on effectively describe a single concept
+- Force the author to focus on effectively describing a single concept
 - Enable authors to quickly add documentation while also working on a product or service.

 Using this method, creating high quality content is part of the engineering process, not a deferred or protracted task.